PPC has become a major player in online advertising. It gives online businesses more visibility, drives traffic and increases conversions.

 Search engines will always try and drive companies down the path of paid advertising, but this method of online marketing is not sustainable for every company.

-For small businesses in competitive fields for example, it becomes expensive.
+For small businesses in competitive fields for example, it becomes expensive, with some clicks costing in excess of £100 each.
 You don’t necessarily get more visitors if you pay more, and when you stop your paid ads campaign, the amount of traffic you receive suffers.

 The advantages of paid advertising